 English literature college major is a varied major that is great for book-lovers.
 You’ll explore everything from Shakespeare to Edgar Allen Poe.
 Many colleges allow you to focus your major on a specific period, geographic location, or genre.

 Most English literature majors don’t just include reading, but also writing and verbal analysis.
 You’ll focus on English grammar in all of the works you explore and learn about how language can be used in all types of ways.
 You’ll look at fiction, nonfiction, poetry, and journalistic pieces.

 A college degree in English literature can prepare you for a career in journalism, publishing, creative writing, law, or for further graduate studies.

 A Communications College Major

-Communications majors will learn all about how to communicate effectively.
+Communications college majors will learn all about how to communicate effectively.
 You will analyze everything from speeches and scripts to journalistic materials and business memos.

 A Psychology College Major

 Psychology majors learn about lots of different features of the human mind.
-As a psychology major, you will focus on human intelligence, motivation, cognition, perception, mental disorders, personality, and how our environment shapes these different things.
+As a psychology college major, you will focus on human intelligence, motivation, cognition, perception, mental disorders, personality, and how our environment shapes these different things.

-If you choose this major, you can expect to take classes such as the history of psychology, developmental psychology, experimental psychology, social psychology, and the psychology of learning.
+If you choose this as your college major, you can expect to take classes such as the history of psychology, developmental psychology, experimental psychology, social psychology, and the psychology of learning.
 Every college will have different electives that will allow you to focus a little bit more depending on where you want to take your career.